-What is the oldest dog ever?
+What is the oldest dog in the world?
 Lots of claims can be found on the internet about one breed lasting longer than another.
-However, the oldest animals of a few very popular breeds actually lived to be around the same age as each other.
+However, the oldest living dogs of a few very popular breeds actually lived to be around the same age as each other.

 While there are certain factors that can make one breed last longer than others on average, the fact of the matter is that a little bit of luck and the right conditions can make animals from many breeds live for decades.
-Here we’re going to look at the oldest dogs from a few different popular breeds and what made them so special.
+Here we’re going to look at the oldest dog in the world and other senior pups from a few different popular breeds, explaining what made them so special.

 Each of the dogs on this list is special or stands out for one reason or another.
 Bramble is no exception, and this animal from the United Kingdom was known for being a bit of a vegetarian.
 He only ate vegetables, lentils, rice, and other plants exclusively.
 It’s also interesting that Bramble tended to eat just once daily.